IBMSn121/GAN-paper1/README.md

 [Step3] Type *GANreproduce* in matlab window and select dialog boxes for reproducing
 ```

-Please see '''GANreproduce Quick Start Guide.pdf''' for more details.
+Please see **GANreproduce Quick Start Guide.pdf** for more details.

 ## Interpretation of data files DATAinGAN